mrocklin/blog/_posts/work/2013-03-19-SymPy-Theano-part-1.md

 Theano generates `C` code that performs the same loop fusion done in `Fortran` but it incurs a bit more startup time.
 It performs somewhere between the `numpy` and `Fortran` solutions.

-However, the `SymPy -> Theano` system only takes up about a page of code while the `lambdify` and `autowrap` modules are substantially more complex.
+However, the `SymPy to Theano` translation interface only takes up about a page of code while the `lambdify` and `autowrap` modules are substantially more complex.
 Additionally, Theano is actively developed and is sure to improve and track changes in hardware well into the future.  `lambdify` and `autowrap` have been relatively untouched over the past year.
+For example Theano is able to seemlessly compile these computations to the GPU.

 Leveraging Theano
 -----------------